diabhaque/Forecasting-Stock-Prices-Using-News-Sentiment-Analysis/README.md

 As I worked on this, I maintained a two rules.

  1. **Avoid overfitting:** Financial data can easily be overfit, so my goal was to fit simpler models.
-Initially, I considered using non ML models like ARIMA or Holt-Winter's, but I went with a simple neural network with a high dropout probabilty (0.5) instead.
+I went with a simple neural network with a high dropout probabilty (0.5).
 This would also allow me to insert additional information from the news.

  2. **Use recent data only:** The markets are structurally unstable, so one should only operate on recent data.
 Thus, I only used data from 2015 onwards.
-(This was thanks to my mentor.
-He also said that I should drop the news altogether, but that would be less interesting/challenging.)

 ## Future Work